aavishay/right-sizer/README.md

 ### Requirements

 - Kubernetes 1.33 or later
-- kubectl 1.33+ for manual operations
+- InPlacePodVerticalScaling feature gate enabled (enabled by default in 1.33+)
-- In-place resize feature gate enabled (enabled by default in 1.33+)
+- Pods must not have restart policy constraints for resources

 ### How It Works